kwanyun/SKSF-A/README.md

 ## This is official repository of SKSF-A, a high-resolution dataset of paired face sketches.

 SKSF-A consists of seven distinct styles drawn by professional artists.
-SKSF-A contains 134 identities and corresponing sketches, making 938 face-sketch pairs in total.
+SKSF-A contains 134 identities and corresponding sketches, making a total of 938 face-sketch pairs.

 ## Download